 Whilst fully recognizing that it was the Holy Ghost in Person who descended on Jesus, it is certain that, generally speaking, the word of God shews the personal coming of the Holy Ghost the Comforter, to be a result of the ascension of Jesus; that it was then that the Holy Ghost was personally sent from on high as that other Comforter, who was to abide with us for ever.
 Before that, the distinctive thing was the presence of the Son, without the possibility of separating the Father from Him (@John 14: 10), and the Holy Ghost (@Matthew 12: 28), as many passages shew.
 That which distinguishes the present time, since Pentecost, is the presence of the Holy Ghost, from whom we cannot separate the Father or the Son; @John 14: 23.

-Is it thus then that Mr. M. has learnt only to see a &#8220;fulness *in the testimony* of the Holy Ghost to:the Christian&#8217;s heart, which is unknown in the past dispensation&#8221;?| Is this all?
+Is it thus then that Mr. M. has learnt only to see a "fulness *in the testimony* of the Holy Ghost to the Christian's heart, which is unknown in the past dispensation"¦?
+Is this all?
 Has not the Comforter been sent from on high after the ascension of Jesus?
-Is it not said (@John 7: 39), that &#8220;the Holy Ghost was not yet [given]; because that Jesus was not yet glorified&#8221;?
-In nowise is it believed, that the faithful of the last dispensation were, as he accuses us of saying,&#8221; strangers to the work of the Holy Ghost&#8221; or to divine life; but we believe that the Comforter *was not yet* given, as He was given when the work of Jesus had been finished.
+Is it not said (@John 7: 39), that "the Holy Ghost was not yet [given]; because that Jesus was not yet glorified"?
+In nowise is it believed, that the faithful of the last dispensation were, as he accuses us of saying, "strangers to the work of the Holy Ghost" or to divine life; but we believe that the Comforter *was not yet given*, as He was given when the work of Jesus had been finished.
 Does not the word of God say it?

-One remark on the subject of the Lord&#8217;s return.
+One remark on the subject of the Lord's return.

-Mr. M. says on this subject,| &#8220;It was apparently Paul&#8217;s expectation when he wrote the first of his epistles; but towards the close of his life, he reckoned he would die.&#8221;|
+Mr. M. says on this subject¦, "It was apparently Paul's expectation when he wrote the first of his epistles; but towards the close of his life, he reckoned he would die"

-|

-{pb 180}
+¦ Page 108.

+¦ Page 102.

+{180}

 Were the thoughts of Paul changed, as if he had been wrong at first?
 By no means.
-He speaks of the Church&#8217;s hope, which he shared, and he speaks of it in these words: &#8220;we&#8221; &#8212;at the end he awaited an immediate martyrdom.
-He was &#8220;now&#8221; about to be poured out as a libation of the sacrifice.
+He speaks of the Church's hope, which he shared, and he speaks of it in these words: "we "at the end he awaited an immediate martyrdom.
+He was "now" about to be poured out as a libation of the sacrifice.
 This makes no change in the doctrine, nor in the hope of faith.